nolandpham/ssage/README.md

-# SourceSage Full Stack Developer Challenge
+# Full Stack Developer Challenge

 > This repository contains the challenge for full stack developers.